Anxiety Therapy & Treatment, Sydney

-What is the difference between anxiety treatment and anxiety counselling?
+What is the difference between anxiety treatment and general counselling?

-Although they overlap in many ways, psychological treatment for anxiety disorders is somewhat different to general counselling for anxiety.
+Although they overlap in many ways, psychological treatment for anxiety disorders is somewhat different to general counselling or therapy.
 Anxiety disorder treatment involves acquiring specific knowledge, skills and strategies relevant to particular anxiety disorders.
-While this takes place in the context of an individualised therapy process, anxiety treatment goes beyond general anxiety management skills such as relaxation or general counselling.
-It involves learning what causes and maintains your particular anxiety disorder, and how to overcome it.
+While this takes place in the context of an individualised therapy process, anxiety treatment goes beyond general anxiety management skills such as relaxation.
+It involves learning what causes and maintains your particular anxiety disorder for you, and how to overcome it.

 Common anxiety-related problems and disorders include:

 - Social anxiety including fear of public speaking

 - Posttraumatic reactions

 - Fears and phobias

 If anxiety gets out of hand, it can interfere with enjoying life and reaching your potential.
 An anxiety disorder can hold you back at work, stop you doing things you'd like to do, interfere with social and family relationships, and undermine confidence and self-esteem.
 People often become quite depressed about feeling excessively anxious, which only makes their situation more stressful, isolating, and difficult.